mdittamo/PyWordle/README.md

 # PyWorldle

-Short Python Wordle script...works as far as I can tell.
+Short Python Wordle script that runs within the console.

 It has options to get the word from another player but those functions aren't currently being called.